This page tells you about radiofrequency ablation (RFA). You can find information about

 After an anaesthetic, you have a CT scan or an ultrasound scan.
 Your surgeon or radiologist use the scan to guide a probe through your skin into the tumour.
 The probe is very fine and is only 1 or 2 millimetres across.
 If you have a large tumour or more than one tumour, your surgeon may need to use several RFA probes.

 The doctor can vary the heat depending on the size of your cancer.
-The time this takes varies, but it usually takes about 30 minutes to treat each tumour.
+The time this takes varies.
+It can take anything from 30 minutes to a couple of hours.

 Most people have a few mild side effects after RFA.
 The main ones are

 - Discomfort or mild pain where you’ve been treated